List of Sciences Po honorary doctorate recipients: Nomination

 Since 1974, the French Government has authorised Sciences Po to award the title of doctor honoris causa.

 The decree specifies that the title of doctor honoris causa is bestowed by the President of Sciences Po to individuals of foreign nationality in instances where outstanding contributions have been made to the arts, to literature, to science and technology, in France or to Sciences Po.

 This distinction may be attributed in consultation with the French Ministry for Europe and Foreign Affairs, upon proposals submitted by the university.
 The degree is established and signed by the president of the university.

 Laureates

-Sciences Po has awarded the distinction of doctor honoris causa to twenty-four prominent figures in the academic and political worlds.
+Between 1989 and 2023, Sciences Po has awarded the distinction of doctor honoris causa to twenty-eight prominent figures in the academic and political worlds.
 In accordance with French Government guidelines, all recipients are of foreign nationality.
 The decision to award this distinction is rare and constitutes a great recognition for the contributions of the individual.
 The large number of recipients in 2006 (six laureates) is due to the celebration of the sixtieth anniversary of the National Foundation of Political Science.